Superfiring: Advantages and disadvantages

 Advantages of superfiring turrets over non-superfiring arrangements include improved firing arcs for all except the foremost and rearmost turrets, as well as an increase of useful deck space on which to build the ship's superstructure due to the concentration of the main batteries towards the ends of the ship.
 Depending on the design of the ship and its weapons, it may also help to avoid issues with the ship's propulsion.

-The disadvantages of this arrangement are a higher centre of mass as a result of the higher placement of turrets, thus decreasing the metacentric height.
-This decrease in stability may cause issues if not corrected by compromises elsewhere to keep the center of mass low.
+The disadvantage of this arrangement is a higher center of mass as a result of the higher placement of turrets, thus decreasing the metacentric height.
+The resulting decrease in stability may need to be corrected by compromises elsewhere to keep the center of mass low.